learning-continuous-deployment/learning-continuous-deployment.github.io/_posts/2015-06-14-conclusion.md

 Our [first project](http://learning-continuous-deployment.github.io/) showed how to trigger a Jenkins job by a GitHub push that creates images and containers.
 The new containers will be pushed to our Docker server that runs the container.

 ##Docker and persistence
 Our [second project](http://learning-continuous-deployment.github.io/docker/images/dockerfile/database/persistence/volumes/linking/container/2015/05/29/docker-and-databases/) showed how to achieve persistence in Docker containers by using [Volumes]((http://learning-continuous-deployment.github.io/docker/container/volumes/2015/05/22/persistent-data-with-docker/)).
-Volumes can be used to mount directories or files from your host machine inside a container.
-It can be used to create dir which exists as a normal* dir.
+Volumes can be used to mount directories or files from your host machine inside a container or to create directories, which can be shared among containers.
+The concept of data-only containers leads to a neat separation of duties and enables one to store persistent data.

 ##Tools and complex workflows
 Regarding Orchestration it is necessary to have a convenient management of a large number of containers, so to manage applications across multiple containers and hosts.
 There are several tools from Docker to orchestrate your application.
 [Docker Compose](http://learning-continuous-deployment.github.io/dockercompose/multi-app/2015/05/30/docker-compose/) allows you to run your stack with only one command and describe your multi-app with one file.
 [Docker Swarm](http://learning-continuous-deployment.github.io/dockerswarm/2015/06/07/docker-swarm/) helps to cluster your application in a distributed environment.
 It pools several Docker Engines and exposes them as a single virtual Docker engine.